 There are so many stimulating and inspiring things to do in Paris during the spring months.
 Here are just a few highlights to focus on:

 Saint Patrick's Day Celebrations in Paris: Paris has a large and vibrant Irish expatriate community, so celebrating this greenest of holidays each March 17th is always memorable.
+There are usually celebrations in the days running up to the 17th, too, especially at the city's own Irish Cultural Centre.

 Celebrating Easter in Paris: From decadent gourmet chocolate eggs and bunnies to peaceful services (irrespective of your religious beliefs), feting this holiday in the French capital can be truly memorable.
 And if you observe Passover, there are plenty of ways to mark this Jewish high holiday in the capital, too.